Rammeshgar/MySQL/README.md

-### Most common MySQL Commands and  some practices.
+### Awesome Chocolote data transformed by MySQL and Visulised by Power BI.